 Instructions

 - Marinate the chicken.
-Heat your oven to 480F/250C.
-Add the crushed garlic, 2 tablespoons of lemon juice, 1 tablespoon of white wine vinegar, 1 tablespoon of olive oil, 2 tablespoons of dried oregano, 2 tablespoons of Greek yogurt, 1 teaspoon of salt, 1 teaspoon of smoked paprika and 1 teaspoon of ground cumin to a bowl, or a container you have a lid for.
+Heat your oven to 450°F (250°C).
+Add the crushed garlic, 2 tablespoons of lemon juice, 1 tablespoon of white wine vinegar, 1 tablespoon of olive oil, 2 tablespoons of dried oregano, 2 tablespoons of Greek yogurt, 1 teaspoon of salt, 1 teaspoon of smoked paprika, and 1 teaspoon of ground cumin to a bowl, or a container you have a lid for.
 Mix to combine, then add the diced chicken.
 Toss the chicken through the marinade, then set it aside.
-PRO TIP: You can marinate the chicken up to 24 hours ahead of time if you like.
+PRO TIP: You can marinate the chicken up to 24 hours in advance if you like, but it’s not essential.

 - Simmer the rice.
 Bring the rice to a boil (increase the heat to help with this).
 Once it’s boiling, turn the heat to the lowest setting and pop the lid on.
 Let it cook undisturbed for 15 minutes.
 After that time, remove the pot from the heat but keep the lid so the rice can finish steaming and cooking before serving (about another 10 minutes).

 - Cook the chicken.
-While the rice simmers, line an oven tray with baking paper.
-Arrange the marinated chicken on the tray, ideally on one layer for even cooking and charring.
-Transfer to the oven for 20 minutes, until golden and charred around the edges.
+While the rice simmers, line a sheet pan with baking paper.
+Arrange the marinated chicken on the pan, ideally on one layer, for even cooking and charring.
+Transfer to the oven for 15 to 20 minutes, until golden and charred around the edges.

 Notes